-This summer, Maricela and Jose packed the car to the brim, settled their English Bulldog, Toby, in the backseat, and embarked on the pet-friendly road trip of a lifetime!
-Today Maricela is sharing their 10 favorite stops on along cross-country route.
+This summer, Maricela and Jose packed the car to the brim, settled their English Bulldog, Toby, in the backseat, and embarked on the pet-friendly cross-country road trip of a lifetime!
+Today Maricela is sharing their 10 favorite stops on along their route.

 When we began planning our cross-country road trip, we knew we’d be taking Toby with us as we discovered America.
 By building the trip around our senior bulldog, we hoped to show how much life, joy, and adventure old dogs like Toby still have left in them.